codesplinta/mocklets/README.md

 # mocklets

 Reusable standard mocks and fakes for popular browser and Node.js APIs, framework/library objects for [**Jest**](https://jestjs.io/).
+This library creates a seamless bridge between **Jest**, **JSDOM** and **Popular thrid-party JS libraries** (e.g. Nextjs, react-hook-form, ExpressJS e.t.c ) used for building apps such that you don't have to think about how and what you need/require to setup your testing space to write tests.

+You can now write your **Jest** tests a lot more faster and better than before.

 ## Motivation

 Everyone knows how hard software testing setup can be.
 When it comes to the [testing pyramid](https://www.perfecto.io/blog/testing-pyramid) or [testing polygon](https://example.com), the most amount of work to be done is in creating fixtures (like mocks and fakes) and it can be quite daunting.

-The very popular testing frameworks for unit testing and e-to-e tests are good at providing certain building blocks for creating mocks/fakes but how often do we have to rebuild/reconstruct the same building blocks to create the same exact [test doubles](https://en.wikipedia.org/wiki/Test_double#:~:text=In%20test%20automation%2C%20a%20test,the%20rest%20of%20the%20codebase.) (e.g. mocks/stubs(spies)/fakes) for different JavaScript software projects ?
+The very popular testing frameworks for unit testing and e-to-e tests are good at providing certain building blocks for creating mocks/fakes but how often do we have to rebuild/reconstruct the same building blocks to create the same exact (usually from scratch) materials in each test suite in order to make [test doubles](https://en.wikipedia.org/wiki/Test_double#:~:text=In%20test%20automation%2C%20a%20test,the%20rest%20of%20the%20codebase.) (e.g. mocks/stubs(spies)/fakes) available for different JavaScript software projects ?

 This is where **mocklets** come in.